Rats, rodents and pest control

 What to do

 Some local authorities will offer a pest control service, but most will simply offer advice.
 We’d advise that you contact them to find out what the next steps are.
-Alternatively, you can arrange for a private pest control service to investigate where the rodents are coming from.
-If the rodents are identified as coming from above ground, you will need to organise appropriate baiting and control.
+You can arrange for a private pest control service to find where the rodents are coming from.
+If the rodents are coming from above ground, you'll need to organise appropriate baiting and control.

 What we can do for you

 If it’s confirmed that rats are coming from our sewers, we’ll lay bait underground.
-If the sewer has a problem that we're responsible for, we’ll ensure that baiting is conducted until the repair is completed.
+If the sewer has a problem that we're responsible for, we’ll lay bait until repairs are completed.